Zdristi/fetfinder/README.md

 ## Persistent Authentication

 User sessions are maintained across browser restarts, so you don't need to log in every time.

+## Database Setup on Render

+To set up the database on Render:

+1. Create a PostgreSQL database:
+   - In Render Dashboard, click "New" → "PostgreSQL"
+   - Name it `fetfinder-db`
+   - Select the same region as your web service
+   - Choose "Free" plan
+   - Click "Create Database"

+2. Connect your web service to the database:
+   - In your web service settings, add an environment variable:
+     - Key: `DATABASE_URL`
+     - Value: Copy the "External Database URL" from your PostgreSQL database

+3. The database tables will be created automatically on first run.

 ## Stopping the Server